-In this guide, we cover the meaning of this troublesome error message and discuss the top causes.
-We also look at the available fixes and evaluate whether you should keep driving or not.
+In this guide, I cover the meaning of this troublesome error message and discuss the top causes.
+I also look at the available fixes and evaluate whether you should keep driving or not.

 What Does The Drivetrain Malfunction Message on BMW Mean?

 When the drivetrain malfunction message appears, it indicates that there is a problem with an engine or transmission component.
-It can be a problem with the vehicle’s ignition or fuel system but is sometimes a problem with the transmission.
+It can be a problem with the vehicle’s ignition or fuel system, but it is sometimes a problem with the transmission.

 Causes of BMW Drivetrain Malfunction

 There are many different causes of the BMW drivetrain malfunction message, and the best way to determine what is wrong is to read the trouble codes.
-But here are some common causes of the BMW powertrain error message:
+Here are some common causes of the BMW powertrain error message:

 1. Fouled Spark Plugs